 Why Is Asbestos Popular in Industry?

-First, asbestos is a naturally occurring mineral which is abundant and inexpensive.
-Second, asbestos has a number of qualities which make it extremely useful and popular in industry.
-Asbestos fibers can be processed in a way to create strong, flexible products which are resistant to both heat and chemicals.
+First, asbestos is a naturally occurring mineral that is abundant and inexpensive.
+Second, asbestos has a number of qualities that make it extremely useful and popular in the industry.
+Asbestos fibers can be processed in a way to create strong, flexible products that are resistant to both heat and chemicals.
 Unfortunately, if these asbestos fibers are released into the air and inhaled, they can cause harmful health effects.

 Traditional Uses for Asbestos.